kanishka2010/Transfer-Service-API/README.md

 To view user accounts and transaction history (GET request)
 - **http://localhost:5000/transactionhistory** - To view transaction history
 - **http://localhost:5000/users** - To view avalable user accounts

+***If a source account and/or destination accounts are not verified, the following response is generated***

+***If the transaction amount exceeds the source account balance, the following response is generated***